 7 day / 6 night tour departing Auckland with stays in Mt Somers, Geraldine, Mt Cook, Ranfurly and Lawrence.

-Erewhon Station is at the top of the Rangitata Gorge in Lord of the Rings scenery.
-Colin Drummond and Erin Cassie use horses for a lot of their station work and they will hitch up their team of Clydesdales to take us for a wagon ride in this stunning landscape.
-We have lunch in their wool shed before returning back down the road.
+Erewhon Station sits at the top of the Rangitata Gorge amid stunning Lord of the Rings scenery.
+Colin Drummond and Erin Cassie use Clydesdale horses for a lot of their station work and hitch up their team to take us for a wagon ride.
+We have a picnic lunch in their wool shed before returning back down the road to Lake Camp and Lake Clearwater and stopping at the historic farm buildings at Hakatere.

 Day 3: Geraldine - Orari Gorge Station - Orari Estate Station - Geraldine

 At Woodbury Rhododendrons we meet Bernie and Joy O’Keefe and wander their garden and nursery.
-At Rosa Peacock’s Orari Gorge Station there are historic farm buildings and an expansive garden to enjoy.
+We meet Rosa Peacock at Orari Gorge Station where we take a tour of the historic farm buildings and the expansive garden.

-Travel the Waitaki Valley to Kurow and on to lunch with the Pavletich family at Station Peak homestead, Hakataramea.
+We drive to Omarama then turn eastwards through the Waitaki Valley to Kurow and on to Hakataramea to lunch with and to hear the stories of the Pavletich family who have farmed at Station Peak since 1917.

 Day 6: Ranfurly - Macraes Flat - Hyde - Middlemarch - Lawrence

-Macraes Flat vast opencast gold mine is an astonishing sight.
-We lunch nearby at Stanley’s Hotel built in 1882 and drive the golden tussocks of the Rock and Pillar range to Middlemarch and onto Lawrence to stay the night.
+We visit Ranfurly's Art Deco buildings and then view the vast opencast gold mine at Macraes Flat, an astonishing sight.
+We lunch nearby at Stanley’s Hotel built in 1882.
+The scenery is classic Central Otago along the Moonlight Road and through the golden tussocks of the Rock and Pillar range to Middlemarch.

-We meet the locals who are getting together to restore their pretty, historic town which was the gateway to the goldfields.
+We take a back road to Lake Waipouri and on to Lawrence where we stay the night and dine in town.
+The locals have got together to restore their pretty town which was the gateway to the goldfields.

 Day 7: Lawrence - Gabriel's Gully - Dunedin - Auckland

-We drive to Dunedin airport in time for your return flight.
+Leaving Lawrence we lunch with Sarah Homer at Linlithgow Farm then drive on to Dunedin airport in time for your return flight.